spf13/viper/README.md

 ## What is Viper?

-Viper is a complete configuration solution for go applications including 12 factor apps.
+Viper is a complete configuration solution for Go applications including 12-Factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats.
 It supports: